 Emerging economies have taken and will take different development paths than early industrialisers.
-Indeed, in the wake of the transformation of global economic geography, new strategies include greater South-South co-operation, policies linking migration and development, and novel ways to extend social protection.
+Indeed, in the wake of shifting wealth, new strategies include greater South-South co operation, policies linking migration and development, and novel ways to extend social protection.